rain1017/quick-pomelo/README.md

 ## Prerequisties

 ### [Pomelo](https://github.com/NetEase/pomelo)
-A fast, scalable, distributed game server framework for Node.js.

 Quick-pomelo is based on pomelo, you should first understand the pomelo framework.

 ### [MemDB](https://github.com/rain1017/memdb)
-Distributed transactional in memory database.

 Quick-pomelo use memdb to manage data model and data access, so understanding memdb is required.